Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 3: Sacred Duel

 As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your **:ui-chdiv-pal: Channel Divinity** to begin a Sacred Duel.
-Choose one creature that you can see within 30 feet, it must make a a **:d20-save: Wisdom saving throw**{ .d20 }.
+Choose one creature that you can see within 30 feet, it must make a a **:d20-save: Wisdom saving throw**{.d20}.
 On a failed save, it is engaged in a Sacred Duel, designating you and the target as Duelists.
 On successful save, your use of **:ui-chdiv-pal: Channel Divinity** is not expended.
 Duelists are under the following effects:

 **Resistance**{.inl} Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.

-**Limited Targeting**{.inl} Duelists has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against other creatures, except for other Duelists.
+**Limited Targeting**{.inl} Duelists has **:d20-dis: Disadvantage**{.d20} on attack rolls against other creatures, except for other Duelists.

 This *Sacred Duel* lasts for 1 minute, or until one Duelist have the ^^Unconcious^^ condition.
 Alternatively, a Duelist can choose to yield, ending the *Sacred Duel* early (no action required), when they do, it has the **Stunned**{ .cond } condition until the end of its next turn.